-Everybody hated these meetings, particularly the three hour Monday morning Program Review.
-25 people and a 100 page status report made for a long start to the week.
+Everybody hated these meetings, particularly the three-hour Monday morning Program Review.
+25 people and a 100-page status report made for a long start to the week.
 The morning’s discussion would revolve around the true status of the Watermelon Projects (green on the outside and red on the inside) and the lack of action taken from one week to the next on the seemingly endless list of actions.
-From the day I inherited this meeting, coach +Mark Richards was on at me about getting rid of it.
+From the day I inherited this meeting, my coach was on at me about getting rid of it.

-Lean enthusiast +Wayne Palmer was quick to suggest I could forgo these meetings in favour of daily stand ups.
+Lean enthusiast and budding RTE Wayne was quick to suggest I could forgo these meetings in favour of daily stand-ups.
 My first response was to tell him he was an idiot (not for the first time I may add!), but I went on to say that I was open to the concept.
 He would just need to prove it before I discontinued the weekly program meeting.
-Ever the avid reader +Wayne had come across +Henrik Kniberg's Lean From the Trenches and was inspired by the concept of the “Daily Cocktail Party”.
+Ever the avid reader Wayne had come across Henrik Kniberg's Lean From the Trenches and was inspired by the concept of the “Daily Cocktail Party”.
 Henrik’s model has three tiers:

 Taking inputs from the Feature Wall the Project Portfolio Managers meet at the Program Kanban wall and determine their priorities for the day.

 Similar to the Pipeline Services stand up, the Deployment Services hold their stand up factoring in takeaways from the Feature Wall.